-When my daughter, Laila, was 6 months old, I began to introduce some baby signs to her.
-I picked a handful of words that I thought would be helpful for her to be able to communicate to us: eat, drink, milk (formula), more, all done, play, sleep, mommy and daddy.
-I had read that it could take up to a couple of months for her to start signing back to us; and so, for months, I signed the above-mentioned words as often as they came up in our daily routine.
-But, Laila didn’t sign back; so, after awhile, I backed down.
+When my daughter was six months old, I began to introduce some baby signs to her.
+I picked a handful of words that I thought would be helpful for her to communicate to us: eat, drink, milk (formula), more, all done, play, sleep, mommy and daddy.
+I had read that it could take up to a couple of months for her to start signing back to us, and so, for months, I signed the above-mentioned words as often as they came up in our daily routine.

 I began signing sparingly, if at all.
-I cut back to just the signs for eat, drink, more, and all done, and introduced the sign for “stop”.
-But, Laila still didn’t sign back.
-Until, one day, after she was already 1 year old, she signed “more” while she was eating.
-I cheered and clapped and did a happy dance, and then I gave her “more” 🙂
+I cut back to just the signs for eat, drink, more, and all done, and introduced the sign for “stop.”
+But she still didn’t sign back.
+Until one day, after she was already one year old, she signed “more” while she was eating.
+I cheered and clapped and did a happy dance, and then I gave her “more.”

-Now, at 15 months old, Laila signs “more” whenever she wants something, and then usually follows-up with the sign for “eat” or “drink”.
-While she’s eating, she’ll sign “more” or, if I ask her, “all done”.
-She also signs for “milk” for her nightly bottle, and while she’s impatiently waiting for it to warm.
-She still isn’t talking yet, so although her signs are far from perfect (or maybe even accurate), they have been a really helpful way for her to tell us what she wants and for us to avoid many meltdowns.
+Now, at 15 months, she signs “more” whenever she wants something and then usually follows up with the sign for “eat” or “drink.”
+While she’s eating, she will sign “more” or, if I ask her, “all done.”
+She also signs for “milk” for her nightly bottle while she impatiently waits for it to warm.
+She isn’t talking yet, so although her signs are far from perfect (or maybe even accurate), they have been a helpful way for her to tell us what she wants and for us to avoid many meltdowns.

-I definitely recommend baby signs, and plan to try them out again if/when we have a second child, but based on our experience over the past 9 months, I’ll try a new approach:
+I definitely recommend baby sign language and plan to try them out again if and when we have a second child, but based on our experience over the past nine months, I’ll try a new approach.

 - Start introducing signs at 8-9 months.
-Although the recommended age for introduction is 6-9 months, I think 6 months was too early for us.
+Although the recommended age for introduction is 6-9 months, I think six months was too early for us.

 - Start with just 4-5 words.
-Eat, drink, milk, and more, have all been really helpful.
-Mommy and daddy would have been so cute, but aren’t really necessary.
+Eat, drink, milk, and more have all been really helpful.
+Mommy and daddy would have been cute, but they aren’t really necessary.

 - Your signs don’t need to be perfect.
-Laila seems to think “more” means “want”, but I know what she means, and that’s what really matters.
+My daughter seems to think “more” means “eat” but I know what she means, and that’s what really matters.

 - Be patient.
-There’s a reason why they say that it should take 2-3 months for a response.
-Because we started early, Laila was probably right on track, but when I backed down, so did she.
+There is a reason why they say that it should take 2-3 months for a response.
+Because we started early, my daughter was probably right on track, but when I backed down, so did she.

-Below are resources that have been recommended to me by other moms who sign with their babies:
+Here are some resources that have been recommended to me by other moms who sign with their babies.